Back to Resources

 Testing in Headless Mode

 You can test in headless mode using the headless arg that is built into webdriver options.
-Python example for running Chrome browser test in headless mode:
+Here are some examples for running Chrome browser test in headless mode:

 1